DUES FOR 2023 ARE NOW DUE AND VERY MUCH APPRECIATED!

-We will continue to use the mail for 2023 dues collection.
-We pay to use the clubhouse, the website, paid speakers and Zoom Workshop Leaders and for Zoom membership itself.
+We will continue to use the mail for 2024 dues collection.
+We pay to use the meeting place, the website, paid speakers and Zoom Workshop Leaders and for Zoom membership itself.
 So please help keep us connected and learning.

 Please check your contact information in our membership list so that we can revise and make it available to all members.
 If you have any corrections, email me separately.
 Important to keep that up to date.
 Mobile phone number is helpful for quick notices.

-Please make your check ($30- $50 per couple) out to Photography Club of Cape May and send check to:
+Please make your check ($30 individual or $50 per couple) out to Photography Club of Cape May and send check to:

 Dottie Rogers